joeytakeda/misc/table.md

 #### **Attributes**

 Attributes
+@lemma

-@lemmaprovides a lemma (base form) for the word, typically uninflected and serving both as an identifier (e.g. in dictionary contexts, as a headword), and as a basis for potential inflections.
+provides a lemma (base form) for the word, typically uninflected and serving both as an identifier (e.g. in dictionary contexts, as a headword), and as a basis for potential inflections.
-**Status**Optional**Datatype**teidata.text
+**Status**

+Optional

+**Datatype**

+teidata.text

 ```

 <w lemma="wife">